 Comparative Corporate Governance: Writing Seminar (3 credits)Current Issues in Japanese Law (2 credits)*East-West Negotiation (3 credits: Limited Enrollment)International Contract Drafting (3 credits)International Finance (3 credits)International Law (3 credits)International Taxation (2 credits)Introduction to Japanese Law (3 credits)Professional Responsibility (3 credits)Trusts & Estates (3 credits)Unincorporated Business Associations: Agency, Partnerships & LLCs (3 credits)

 *Course taught in Japanese.

 January 9 (Friday) Orientation (mandatory)January 12 (Monday) First day of classes March 2-6 (Monday - Friday) Spring Break April 17 (Friday) Last day of classes April 20 (Monday) First day of exams May 2 (Saturday) Last day of exams

 Japanese Language Instruction

 To enroll in our program, students do not need to know any Japanese.
-As even a little familiarity with the language may enhance understanding of the culture, we arrange Japanese language instruction at the University for $350.
-We offer two courses: an intensive "survival" course for students who have had little or no exposure to the Japanese language; and a beginner/intermediate level course.
+As even a little familiarity with the language may enhance understanding of the culture, we arrange Japanese language instruction at the University for $390.
+We offer two courses: an intensive "survival" course for students who have had little or no exposure to the Japanese language; and a beginner level course.
 The survival course meets for 90 minutes, 5 times a week for the first 3 weeks of the semester.
-The beginner/intermediate course meets for 150 minutes, 3 times a week for 4 weeks (except for the first week when it will meet only twice), commencing in the 4th week of the semester.
+The beginner course meets for 180 minutes, 3 times a week for 4 weeks, commencing in the 4th week of the semester.

 Japanese Language Course Description